 Your home should have even water pressure no matter what the temperature of the water is.
 If the cold water has strong pressure and the hot water doesn’t, your water heater may be to blame.
 Sometimes hard water leads to mineral buildup inside the water tank.
 Those minerals can block water flow in and out of your water heater.

 It’s also possible that a valve is partially closed and blocking the water supply from being able to flow fully.
 Keep in mind that if water pressure is low for both cold and hot water, then your water tank may not be to blame.
-It’s possible that there’s a larger problem somewhere else in your home.
+There may be a larger problem somewhere else in your home.

 Water Isn’t Hot